-Since its founding in 2009, ECS has completed over 70 sewage detection and source tracking projects in 14 different states for governmental agencies, Phase I and Phase II MS4s, municipalities and counties of all sizes, Indian Tribal organizations, environmental and conservation organizations, and private consulting companies.
-Some of our project locations and clients include:
+Since its founding in 2009, ECS has completed over 70 sewage detection/source tracking projects in 14 different states and over 30 Ship and Sniff samples from 13 different states.
+Here is a list of the states we have worked in or done Ship and Sniff sample scenting for so far:

 We all know that dogs can help humans by using their amazing scenting abilities, such as finding missing persons and detecting bombs, narcotics, and arson materials.
 How they do it and how accurate they are, however, has been difficult to study scientifically.
 ECS has been fortunate to attract the attention of the scientific community to study our canines and their abilities to locate and source track human sewage.